Claims automation · Delegated authority · AI-assisted underwriting · Parametric execution

 Pricing reflects workflow exposure, operational complexity and scrutiny sensitivity — not seats or usage volume.

-• Focused operational assessment of one consequential claims, underwriting, delegated authority or parametric workflow
+- Focused operational assessment of consequential claims, underwriting, delegated authority or parametric workflows

-• Designed to identify where execution ambiguity, authority drift or reconstruction risk emerges during live operation
+- Designed to identify where decision ambiguity, authority drift or reconstruction exposure emerges during live operation

 Enterprise